woojinko/rendezvous/README.md

 ## Testing with Postman

 Load both collections into [Postman]() and run Rendezvous 1 and then 2.
 The requests in Rendezvous 1 are not idempotent so you must only run Rendezvous 1 once.
+Make absolutely sure to change the code field before running.

 ## Built With